dwadden/dygiepp/README.md

 - **Download the data**.
 From the top-level folder for this repo, enter `bash ./scripts/data/get_scierc.sh`.
 This will download the scierc dataset into a folder `./data/scierc`
 - **Train the model**.
 Enter `bash ./scripts/train/train_scierc.sh [gpu-id]`.
 The `gpu-id` should be an integer like `1`, or `-1` to train on CPU.
 The program will train a model and save a model at `./models/scierc`.
+- To train a "lightweight" version of the model that doesn't do coreference propagation, do `bash ./scripts/train/train_scierc_lightweight.sh [gpu-id]` instead.
+The result will go in `./models/scierc-lightweight`.
+More info on why you'd want to do this in the section on [making predictions](#making-predictions).

 ### GENIA